cschm1ed/ft_printf-recoding-printf---/README.md

-# printf-recoding-printf()-

-During the project ft_printf I recoded a simple version of the popular C function printf(), which displays text, and variables embedded in text on the standard-output/terminal.
+Learning Outcomes

-During the project I learned how to use variadic functions, which are functions that can take a variable amount of arguments of variyng data types.
-And I learned how to manage multiple static libraries in a single project.
+    Variadic Functions: Acquired skills in using variadic functions, which allow functions to accept a variable number of arguments of varying data types.
+    Static Libraries: Gained experience in managing multiple static libraries within a single project.
+    Function Implementation: Mastered the implementation of a custom printf() function, understanding the essential aspects of displaying text and variables embedded in text.

+Features

-The mandatory part of ft_printf involved handling the conversions:
+The ft_printf function handles the following conversions:

--c   which displays a single character
+    %c: Displays a single character.

--s   which displays a string
+    %s: Displays a string.

--i,d which display integer variables in decimal format
+    %i, %d: Display integer variables in decimal format.

--u   which displays unsigned integer variables in decimal format
+    %u: Displays unsigned integer variables in decimal format.

--x,X which display unsigned integer variables in hexadecimal format, in upper- or lower-case
+    %x, %X: Display unsigned integer variables in hexadecimal format, in upper- or lower-case.

--p   which displays a pointer in hexadecimal format
+    %p: Displays a pointer in hexadecimal format.

--%   which displays a single percent-sign
+    %%: Displays a single percent-sign.

-Like the original printf() ft_printf() returns the amount of characters it displayed.
+Like the original printf() function, ft_printf() returns the number of characters it displayed.

+Implementation Rules

+    Allowed functions include write, malloc, free, exit, and any equivalent functions coded during the project.
+    A Makefile is provided to compile the source files without relinking.
+    Global variables are forbidden.

+Through ft_printf, I gained practical experience in working with variadic functions and managing static libraries in a C project.